About Fresh Jots

 What it is

-It comes in two modes — Everyday (rich text: headings, lists, links, bold) and Software development (plain text in a monospace editor).
+It comes in two modes — Everyday (rich text: headings, lists, links, bold) and Plain notes (plain text in a monospace editor).
 Each mode keeps its own separate set of notes; switching only changes which set you see.

 What people use it for